apache/solr-site/README.md

 pelican
 ```

-The above command will generate your site and save it in the `output/` folder using the lucene theme and settings defined in `pelicanconf.py`
+The above command will generate your site and save it in the `output/` folder using the solr theme and settings defined in `pelicanconf.py`

 You can also tell Pelican to watch for your modifications, instead of manually re-running it every time you want to see your changes.
 To enable this, run the pelican command with the `-r` or `--autoreload` option.
 On non-Windows environments, this option can also be combined with the `-l` or `--listen` option to simultaneously both auto-regenerate and serve the output through a builtin webserver on <http://localhost:8000>.